cryptoquick/gTile/README.md

 # gTile

+> Forked to support existing gTile users with partial support for Gnome 40.
+The config dialog doesn't work, but existing users should already have a config.
+Be sure to subscribe to <https://github.com/gTile/gTile/issues/205> for updates on this issue, as this fork is not intended to be updated, it's only to get existing users back up and running.

 Gnome-shell extension that improves window tiling capabilities of stock gnome-shell.

 gTile is used to moves/resize windows on a configurable grid scheme.